Comic Book: Sinister Dexter

 - Cultural Cross-Reference: In "The Why-Shaped Cut," Polly Alloy dresses as Sailor Moon.

-- Executive Meddling: Parodied in one strip that is essentially a parody trailer for a Sinister Dexter movie.
+- Executive Meddling: Parodied in universe in one strip that is essentially a parody trailer for a Sinister Dexter movie.
 The movie appears to cast vactors (virtual actors) as the main characters.
 Finny and Ray are disgusted to find that Bruce Willis has been cast as Sinister and Eddie Murphy has been cast as Dexter (Each even using lines from Die Hard and Beverly Hills Cop as Pre Ass Kicking One Liners).
 While Finny expresses some joy at Scarlett Johansson being cast as Demi Octavo, they both walk out of the theatre once the trailer is over, expressing disgust at having sold the movie rights to their own life stories.

 - Fighting Irish: Sinister.